raanyiel/HammyBot/README.md

 - **Warning System**: Track and manage user warnings with a persistent database
 - **Starboard**: Highlight popular messages in a dedicated channel

+## Database Features

+The bot now includes persistent storage with PostgreSQL and Prisma, offering:

+- **Warning History**: Store and retrieve user warnings, including reason, moderator, and timestamp
+- **Starboard Configuration**: Configure and persist starboard settings like threshold and emoji
+- **Starboard Messages**: Track starred messages and their starboard counterparts
+- **Configuration Storage**: Store server-specific settings for logging channels and GitHub webhooks

 ## Setup Guide

 ### Prerequisites